 Instructions

 - In a large soup pot, heat oil over medium-high heat.
 Add ground meat, onions, carrot, and celery.
-Cook, stirring occasionally for about 10 minutes or until beef is cooked and onions are soft.
+Cook, stirring occasionally for about 10 minutes or until beef is cooked and onions are soft.2 tablespoon olive oil, 1 lb ground beef, can substitute any ground meat or beans, 1 large onion, diced, 1 large carrot, diced, 2 stalks celery, diced

 - Add canned tomatoes, stock/broth, rice, and bay leaves.
-Bring to a boil, reduce heat, cover and simmer for 25 minutes or until cabbage is soft.
-Add salt and pepper to taste.
+Bring to a boil, reduce heat, cover and simmer for 20 minutes or until rice is cooked and cabbage is soft.
+Add salt and pepper.1 can whole tomatoes (796 ml/28 oz), chopped or pureed, 6 cups beef, chicken, or vegetable stock/broth, ¾ cup black rice, wild rice, brown or white rice, uncooked, 2 bay leaves, 1 teaspoon Salt, ½ teaspoon black pepper

 - Serve garnished with sour cream, plain yogurt, fresh parsley and/or Parmesan cheese.